BIGJRA/BIGJRA.github.io/raw/reborn/main_ep_16.md

 Time for a weird one.

 Fly over to the Byxbysion Wasteland.
-Inside the hideout, drop all but 1 Pokemon in the PC - we are going to intentionally white out in a second, so this will save us a lot of time.
+Inside the hideout, drop all but 1 Pokémon in the PC - we are going to intentionally white out in a second, so this will save us a lot of time.
 If they have Memento or Explosion that's extra good, but make sure they are strong enough to also defeat a Level 47 Bouffalant.

 Talk to the malfunctioning healing machine and plug in a data chip to fix it.
 Heal at this machine.